Ricci Flow and Volume Renormalizability: The volume renormalizability condition

 \section{The volume renormalizability condition}

-We have now proved that if $\gin$ is even to order $2m-2$ (where $2m = \dim M$), then $g(t)$ remains even to order $2m-2$ throughout the interval of existence.
-In this section we study the evolution of the first odd term $h_{2m-1}$.
-Recall that $\gin$ is volume renormalizable when $\tr^{h_0} h_{2m-1} = 0$. \begin{prop} If $\gin$ is volume renormalizable, then the solution $g(t)$ to the Ricci flow with initial condition $\gin$ remains volume renormalizable so long as this solution is defined. \end{prop} The proof proceeds very much as before.
-We show that some version of the scalar function $\tr^{h_0} h_{2m-1}$ satisfies a homogeneous ordinary differential equation in $t$ with initial condition $0$, and hence vanishes for $t \geq 0$.
+We have now proved that if the initial metric $\gin$ is even to order $2m-2$ (where $2m = \dim M$), then $g(t)$ remains even to order $2m-2$ throughout the interval of existence.
+Recall that $\gin$ is volume renormalizable when $\tr^{h_0} h_{2m-1} = 0$.
+In this section we prove \begin{Proposition} If $\gin$ is volume renormalizable, then the solution $g(t)$ to the Ricci flow with initial condition $\gin$ remains volume renormalizable so long as this solution is defined. \end{Proposition}

+The proof proceeds very much as before.
+We show that some version of the scalar function $\tr^{h_0} h_{2m-1}$ satisfies a homogeneous ordinary differential equation in $t$ with initial condition~$0$, and hence vanishes for $t \geq 0$.
 The actual quantity we study is slightly more complicated, and is defined below.

-Having fixed the initial metric $\gin$ and representative $h_0 \in \frakc(\gin)$, let $x$ be the corresponding special boundary defining function.
+Having fixed the initial metric $\gin$ and representative $h_0 \in \frakc\big(\gin\big)$, let $x$ be the corresponding special boundary defining function.
 We define the $t$-independent metric

-by truncating the expansion of the tangential metric $h(x)$ in the normal form for $\gin$.
+by truncating the expansion of the tangential metric $h(x)$ in the normal form for~$\gin$.
 We also set $\olG = x^2 G$.

 Next define the function